vasilakisfil/Introspected-REST/README.md

 Then, we will propose a new model that brings into the table the same things, yet it's much simpler to implement while at the same time being backwards compatible with any current (sane) API.

+As part of this _manifesto_ we will also present, Microtypes, small modules that compose a Media Types that facilitates the evolvability and extensability of our new model.

 ## 1. Definitions
 First some definitions, that we will use through the text: